ktisme21/CW2024/README.md

 - Checks the game-over logic when the user plane is destroyed.
 - Ensures the level transitions properly upon defeating all bosses.

-#### CollisionManagerTest
-- Checks that collisions between friendly and enemy planes are correctly detected and processed.
-- Validates that collisions between projectiles and targets (both user and enemy) are identified and handled appropriately.
-- Ensures game objects are removed when they collide or leave the scene.

 #### GlobalGameTimerTest
 - Confirms the timer starts and stops accurately.
 Elapsed Time Calculation: Verifies that the timer correctly calculates elapsed time.
 - Ensures the timer resets to zero when required.
 - Validates that only one instance of the timer exists throughout the game.

-#### InputManagerTest
-- Verifies that key press events for movement (up, down, left, right) correctly invoke the corresponding UserPlane methods (moveUp, moveDown, etc.).
-- Ensures the InputManager triggers the fireProjectile method on ProjectileManager when the fire key is pressed.
-- Validates that releasing movement keys stops the user's vertical or horizontal movement.
-- Confirms that input handlers are properly set up on the background, ensuring it can process key and mouse inputs.

 #### LeaderboardManagerTest
 - Tests adding new entries and ensures they are ordered by score, with the lowest score first.